raghavian/raghavian.github.io/sarvajna/README.md

 * Vowels: Upper case (A, I, U, E, O) represents Dheerga (long) sounds.
 * Consonants: Upper case (T, D, N, L) represents Retroflex (hard) sounds.

+Keep track of the ids and increment as we work through new vachanas.
 Respond to me in English.
 ```